htang014/rshell/README.md

 ###I/O redirection and piping:

+Redirection and pipes are read left to right:

 * **<** - Pass file to the right as input to command on the left. (``cat < inputfile``)
 * **<<<** - Pass string to the right as input to command on the left. (``cat <<< "This is a string."``)
 * **>** - Output all commands to the left to file on the right.
 Create if outfile does not exist, overwrite if it does.  (``cat > outfile1 > outfile2``)
 * **>>** - Output all commands to the left to file on the right.
 Create if outfile does not exist, append if it does.
 * **|** - Pipe output of command on the left to input of command on the right. (``cat infile | grep word``)

 NOTE: Redirects and pipes can be combined.
 Commands located after output redirection are ignored.
+Passing in two input will result in an error if potentially fatal, ignore second input if not.

 ###Adding comments: